25 May Common Issues Addressed in Family Counseling

 How to Identify High-Quality Family Counseling Services?

-Seek providers with:
+Look for providers with:

-- State licensure (LMFT/LCSW) and AAMFT accreditation
+- State licensure (LMFT/LCSW) and AAMFT affiliation or accreditation

 Conclusion: The Demonstrated Efficacy of Family Counseling